Aquarium of the Pacific | Exhibits | Lorikeet Forest

 For lorikeets, mating and nesting require just as much planning as their feeding routine.
 Lorikeets will travel long distances in an effort to locate a suitable nesting site.
 They typically build their nests in tree cavities, often as high as 80 feet (25 m) above ground.
 Numerous tree hollows are investigated before one is chosen.
 To prepare the nest, they add a layer of wood dust at the bottom of the tree cavity.

 Both the male and female will feed the new hatchlings until they move into the communal roost.
 The young will leave the nest for the first time after seven to eight weeks, but may remain with their parents over the summer.
 Although lorikeets reach sexual maturity around nine months of age, most birds do not breed until they are two or three years old.
-In the wild, lorikeets have a life span of 15 to 30 years. top
+In the wild, lorikeets have a life span of fifteen to thirty years.

 A Species In Danger

-There are 53 species of lorikeets and about 32 sub-species of the Rainbow Lorikeet.
-At least 13 lorikeet species are considered endangered or vulnerable to extinction.
+There are fifty-three species of lorikeets and about thirty-two subspecies of the Rainbow Lorikeet.
+At least thirteen lorikeet species are considered endangered or vulnerable to extinction.
 The destruction of lorikeet habitats for logging and agriculture as well as the introduction of rats and snakes to South Pacific islands are a major contributor to their decline.